jdblischak/smk-simple-slurm/README.md

 ### Using a cluster status script

-By default, snakemake can monitor jobs sumbitted to slurm.
+By default, snakemake can monitor jobs submitted to slurm.
 I realized this when reading this detailed [blog post][no-cluster-status], in which the author decided not to use the `cluster-status.py` script provided by the [official Slurm profile][slurm-official].
 Thus if you don't find that your jobs are